paulinajyl/jazz_quant/README.md

 ### 3. Run the Jupyter Notebook
 Open `jazz_quant_clean.ipynb` and run all cells.
 The analysis should complete without any issues if the data is correctly placed.

-Now you're all set to explore the quantitative analysis of jazz improvisation!
+Now you're all set to explore my project!